 Figures, trees, fruits express their interiority through their exteriority.
 Antoni Gaudí.

-The work of the park of the Citadel is fundamental in the history of gardening in Barcelona, as it meant the occupation of the land of the military Citadel, ceded by General Juan Prim to the city.
+The work of the Parc de la Ciutadella is fundamental in the history of gardening in Barcelona, as it meant the occupation of the land of the Military Citadel, ceded by General Juan Prim to the city.

 Thanks to Pere Jordi Figuerola Rotger.
-Founder Member of the Gaudí Research Institute and Jose Manuel Almuzara of the Association for the beatification of Gaudí for your wise words.
+Founder Member of the Gaudí Research Institute and José Manuel Almuzara of the Association for the Beatification of Gaudí for your wise words.

 Live this experience at: ROUTE THROUGH THE UNKNOWN GAUDÍ OF BARCELONA